Connect with others who understand.

 AA Amyloidosis Life Expectancy

-Hereditary amyloidosis is a type of amyloidosis caused by a gene mutation passed down from family members.
+Hereditary amyloidosis is a type of amyloidosis caused by a gene mutation (change) passed down from family members.
 The most common type is hereditary transthyretin (hATTR) amyloidosis, caused by an inherited mutated TTR gene.
-There are more than 100 different mutations that can cause hATTR amyloidosis, and they can affect the outlook of the disease.
-Treatments can also affect this outlook.
+There are more than 100 known mutations that can cause hATTR amyloidosis, and they can affect the outlook of the disease, and the specific mutation can affect both symptoms and outlook.

-Genetic mutations can also help predict a person’s response to different treatments.
-For example, people with the V30M mutation in hATTR amyloidosis typically respond well to liver transplants, which can improve their life expectancy.
-Other factors can influence outlook after a liver transplant, including:
+Some gene mutations may respond better to specific treatments.
+For example, people with the V30M mutation may benefit from a liver transplant, which can help improve life expectancy.
+Several factors can influence survival after a transplant, including:

 Wild-Type Amyloidosis: Treatments and Life Expectancy